E-commerce

 • Total or net sales: trend and seasonality.

-• Conversion rate: to be interpreted against your history and your average order value; public benchmarks vary widely by sector.
+• Conversion rate: interpret it in relation to your history and your average order value; public benchmarks vary widely by sector.

-• Average order value (AOV): lever for bundles, shipping fees, upsell.
+• Average order value (AOV): bundles, shipping fees, upsell lever.

-• Returning customers: retention is a recurring theme in Shopify guides on customer loyalty.
+• Recurring customers: retention is a recurring theme in Shopify guides on loyalty.

-• Traffic by channel: optimize budget and creatives.
+• Traffic by channel: balance budget and creatives.

 • Best-selling products: restocking and product recommendations.

-• Cart abandonment: a signal to cross-check with journey and messaging (email, chat).
+• Cart abandonment: a signal to cross-check with journey and messages (email, chat).

-Web pixels enhance marketing tracking and audiences, in addition to native reports.
+The web pixels enhance marketing tracking and audiences, alongside native reports.

 Reading ritual: roles and frequencies

-The value of a dashboard depends as much on cadence as on numbers.
-The following table offers a reading framework; adapt role titles to your organization.
+The value of a dashboard depends as much on timing as on the numbers.
+The table below offers a reading framework; adapt the job titles to your organization.

 Role